Is0toi/WordSearch/README.md

 ### Prerequisites

-Make sure you have Java 8 (or later) installed on your computer.
+Make sure you have Java 24 installed on your computer.
 You can download Java from [https://java.com](https://java.com).

 ### Running the app